ChemaGit/hive-impala-data-analyst/README.md

 - This repository is all about Hive and Impala technologies, and the CCA159 Data Analyst Cloudera certification.

-- In this repository I want to and share and describe all aspects to achieve the CCA159 Data Analyst Cloudera certification.
+- In this repository I want to share and describe all aspects to achieve the CCA159 Data Analyst Cloudera certification.

 - I hope this repository will be helpful for everyone who wants to achive